 Feeling lonely or cut off from others can be really hard.
-You might want to make friends, try new things or feel more confident getting out and about, but not always know how to take that first step.
-Links is here to help you feel more connected and supported in your local community.
+You might want to make friends as an adult, try new things or feel more confident getting out and about, but not always know how to take that first step.
+Links is here to help you feel more connected and supported in your local community, including opportunities focused on making friends for adults in a safe and welcoming way.

 Links is designed to help you build friendships, grow in confidence and enjoy spending time with others.
-We take the time to get to know you, understand what you enjoy and what you would like to work towards, and then support you to get involved in activities that feel right for you.
+As part of our befriending service for adults, we take the time to get to know you, understand what you enjoy and what you would like to work towards, and then support you to get involved in activities that feel right for you.

-You will be supported to take part in weekly social groups and community activities, giving you the chance to try new hobbies, build confidence and form meaningful connections.
+You will be supported to take part in weekly group activities for adults, as well as wider community activities and social clubs for adults, giving you the chance to try new hobbies, build confidence and form meaningful connections.
 You do not have to do this alone, the Links team will be there to support you along the way.

 Links runs across the Chelmsford, Braintree and Basildon areas, offering flexible support that reflects what is happening in your local community.
-You will be matched with a trained volunteer who shares similar interests, making it easier to build social connections and feel at ease.
+You will be matched with a trained volunteer who shares similar interests, making it easier to build social connections, take part in social groups for adults, and feel at ease.

 To join Links, you need to: